 What is the association?

-It is an organisation which represents Elected Members in all types of Local Authorities and all political persuasions.
+It is an organisation which represents Councillors in all types of Local Government and all political persuasions.

-The Association is not only run for Elected Members, it is also run by Elected Members.
+The Association is not only run for Councillors, it is also run by Councillors.

 How did it start?

 The Association was formed in London’s Caxton Hall in April 1959.
 With the help of a grant from the Nuffield Foundation, a pilot educational training scheme was undertaken in the West Riding of Yorkshire.
 This led in 1962 to the Association’s recognition by the then Minister for Housing and Local Government as an organisation to which Local Authorities could become subscribing members.

 The objectives of the Association are set out in the constitution as follows:-